 Moondragon is one of those oddball Marvel heroes.
 But this martial artist with psychic powers has ties to several prominent MCU characters.
 Namely, Drax the Destroyer and Thanos.
 In the comics, young Heather Douglas was driving through the desert with her family when they caught Thanos landing on Earth, totally by chance.
 The Mad Titan promptly killed her entire family, but Heather escaped.

 Her father’s soul bonded to Drax, essentially making Drax her dad.
 And Mentor, Thanos’ own father, instructed her in the use of her powers.
 She joined the Avengers, and later, teams like the Defenders and the Guardians of the Galaxy.
 For the MCU, Moondragon’s origins could be simplified.
 She could be the literal daughter of Drax now.
-Perhaps the daughter he thought he lost to Thanos.
+Perhaps the daughter he thought he lost to Thanos?
 And if Thanos’ father trained her, that would create a lot of conflict for this family.
 She’s also a bisexual character, and we know the MCU could use some more canonically LGBTQ heroes.

 The character has had a comeback in the last few years.
 Mainly because of Marvel Comics doubling down on their cosmic heroes with events like Annihilation.
 A new teenager named Sam Alexander recently took on the mantle of Nova, but either he or Richard Rider would make for ideal candidates for a TV series or a movie.
-And perhaps trying his origin to the offscreen destruction of the Nova homeworld of Xandar (referenced in Avengers: Infinity War) might be a good way to make this tie into the MCU.
+Perhaps tying his origin to the offscreen destruction of the Nova homeworld of Xandar (referenced in Avengers: Infinity War) might be a good way to make this tie into the MCU.

-2. Spider-Woman (Jessica Drew)
+1. Spider-Woman (Jessica Drew)

 Originally published on April 23, 2017.